table of content

 Band Name Record Label Name

-You can use a tool like a SERP checker to make sure your title tags and meta descriptions are working for you.
+Use a SERP checker to confirm your title tags and meta descriptions display correctly before publishing.

 3) Anchor Text

-Once you’ve ensured that your SERP metrics are optimized to drive traffic, it’s time to focus on your anchor text (AT).
+Once your SERP metrics are optimized, it’s time to focus on your anchor text (AT).
+This is one of the most commonly overlooked opportunities in on-page SEO.

 4) Content

-Finally, assess your content.
-Browsing the web, you’ll see many examples of companies that focus on all of the other metrics we’ve discussed so far but fail to think about the actual substance of their content.
-There’s no way around it: the content on your website has to be worth looking at, reading, and linking to if you want to optimize for both UX and SEO purposes.
-Do yourself and your customers a favor by investing in quality content.
+Finally, assess your actual content.
+Many companies focus on all the metrics above but neglect the substance of what they’re publishing.
+There’s no way around it — the content on your website has to be worth reading and linking to if you want to rank well and deliver a good user experience.

-If you’ve put the time into creating some well-written pieces but they’re not doing you any favors, rethink the topics you’re covering and your tone.
-To gain links and traffic, your content needs to be interesting, relevant, and worth of your visitors’ time.
-If you wouldn’t want to read the article you wrote, your visitors probably won’t either.
-Try creating some relevant top-funnel content to get visitors spending time on your page and build authority.
-This kind of content is also best for building links to.
-Don’t forget to promote your content on your social channels either — a great way to build brand awareness and get customers to engage with both your website and your social.
+If you’ve put time into well-written pieces but they’re not performing, rethink the topics and tone.
+To gain links and traffic, your content needs to be interesting, relevant, and worth your visitors’ time.
+If you wouldn’t want to read it yourself, your visitors probably won’t either.

 Optimizing your content isn’t always easy, but it’s well worth the effort.
 Even great content that isn’t optimized is a waste of valuable space, time, and money.
-Try auditing your current content and keeping these tips in mind as you create new work and see what measurable impact is on your leads, traffic
+Audit your current content with these tips in mind and measure the impact on your traffic and leads.